IzabelaGA/Hotel/README.md

 # Hotel
-Website of the hotel on east coat of Spain
+Website of the hotel on east coat of Spain.

 Simple quite responsive website using floats and media queries.